 Your post-graduate certificate in education

 When you train as a teacher, you work towards achieving Qualified Teacher Status.
 On top of QTS, you can also gain a postgraduate academic qualification, the PGCE.
-We offer a university-validated PGCE as part of your training year.
+We offer a PGCE as part of your training year, validated by our university partner, the University of Suffolk.

 In order to achieve your PGCE, you will need pass a series of assessments in education studies and subject studies.